s-ccs/unfold_duration/typst-paper2/main.typ

 #figure(
   image("assets/20241127QualiResultsScaledHanning.svg", width: 100%),
   caption: [Results from a single simulation for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) combined with (bottom row) and without (top row) overlap correction. #rev[In this single simulation a combination of overlap correction and duration-modeling through 10-splines results in the best estimation of the ground truth(bottom row, right most panel).]
 Left panel = ground truth.
-Simulation parameters: shape = scaled hanning; duration simulated = true; distribution = half-normal; noise = true; overlap = true], ) <Quali>
+Simulation parameters: shape = scaled hanning; duration simulated = true; distribution = half-normal; noise = true; overlap = true. #rev2[For a similar figure where model results are superimposed onto each other please see Supplemental File @alt]], ) <Quali>

 However, it is important to keep in mind that this is only a single simulation.
 To generalize and quantify these potential effects, we calculated the mean squared error (MSE) between each analysis method's predictions and the ground truth for 15 different event durations.
 All resulting MSE values are finally normalized to the results of fitting only a single ERP to all events (Wilkinson notation: $y ~ 1$), that is, modeling no duration effect at all (@MainResults).